viasv39/Documentation/README.md

 ## Meeting Notes

-Use the subdirector `/meeting-notes` to record notes of each meeting.
+Use the subdirectory `/meeting-notes` to record notes of each meeting.

 ## Documentation, PRD, SRS

-Lets link to some documentaion here.
-(Google Docs Preffered)
+Lets link to some documentation here.
+(Google Docs Preferred)

 ## Source Code

-Use the subdirector `source` for the code for the projec
+Use the subdirectory `/source` for the code for the project.

 ## Resources